tylerjung1206/tyler.me/README.md

 # Tyler's Portfolio Website

 Welcome to my personal website!
 Here, you'll find information about my projects, publications, and professional experience.
+This project was fully programmed by myself, with the exception of particle.js (Vincent Garreau), the JavaScript library used for the background.
+Thanks for checking it out!

 ## Table of Contents